 Tornadoes are fairly common in the Midwest, and Indiana gets its share each year, averaging about 20 twisters annually.
 You will typically find that Indiana tornado insurance is included in your standard homeowners policy or renters policy.
 What about your car, RV, boat and other possessions?
 While tornado coverage is not a specialized form of insurance, you want to make sure you are adequately protected for your risks with your other policies.

-The best place to find the coverage you need is through an independent agent in the Trusted Choice® network.
+The best place to find the coverage you need is through an independent insurance agent in our network.
 If you are seeking Indiana tornado insurance quotes, contact a local member agent today.
 Your agent can assess your needs, provide information on the risks in the area, and help to ensure that you are prepared for the damaging forces of nature.

 You may be concerned that you need special Indiana tornado insurance to cover living expenses if you need to find temporary living arrangements after a natural disaster.
 Your home or renters policy may provide coverage for this eventuality.
 Again, it’s a good idea to work with a knowledgeable agent to fully assess your coverage needs and get the appropriate coverage in place.

 You can find the right coverage for your home, personal property and all of your vehicles by contacting an independent insurance agent in our network.
 An independent agent can evaluate your insurance needs and advise you about your coverage options.
 These agents have access to many different insurers, so you’ll be able to compare Indiana tornado insurance quotes and coverage for everything you own in one local office.